-- A new development will reference the site's position within the pattern of grid streets and blocks, taking account of the particular visual and spatial characteristics of the street hierarchy (including scale, uses, building types and detailing). - Development will reinforce and where appropriate, strengthen and restore the rhythm of building and plot patterns, for example where enclosure has been lost. - Where development is set along multiple streets or street types, design will respond to points of transition appropriately using scale and / or contextually sensitive non-pastichedetailing.
-Key transition points, such as corners between principal streets, will require bespoke and creative solutions and offer the opportunity to create new landmark points.
+- What is required? - A new development will reference the site's position within the pattern of grid streets and blocks, taking account of the particular visual and spatial characteristics of the street hierarchy (including scale, uses, building types and detailing). - Development will reinforce and where appropriate, strengthen and restore the rhythm of building and plot patterns, for example where enclosure has been lost.

+Where development is set along multiple streets or

+street types, design will respond to points of transition appropriately using scale and / or contextually sensitive non-pastiche detailing.

+Key transition points, such as corners between principal streets, will require bespoke and creative solutions and ofer the opportunity to create new landmark points.